 The creativity doesn’t have to stop there.
-Make Lego-themed cake pops, Lego pepperoni pizza slices, cupcakes, or cakes with Lego cake moulds.
+Make Lego-themed cake pops, party hats, Lego pepperoni pizza slices, cupcakes, or cakes with Lego cake moulds.
 Finally, if you’re feeling a little more extra than already planned, pop some Lego bits into a dispenser of clear hand sanitiser.
 Just cause, you know, it’s not only super cool but also fits into the theme like two pieces of Lego.
 Good luck!

 5. Tutti Frutti

 If your child is a summer baby, take advantage of colourful and sweet seasonal fruits with a tutti-frutti themed party!
 Encourage invitees to get creative and dress up as their favourite fruits.
 Decorate with colourful summer colours and fruit-themed boxes to put goodies in.
 Normal candy is overrated, so why not use nature’s candy?
 Pop cut-up fruits on a platter or on skewers.
 Need to get rid of a watermelon shell?
 Use it as a big bowl for your fruit snacks.
 (If you’ve got a good hand, some time and a watermelon shell to spare, check out this pirate ship watermelon hack.)